OpenDataology/website/content/en/docs/external-add-ons/fairing/gcp/configure-gcp.md

     gcloud config set project $PROJECT_ID
     ```

-1. Kubeflow Fairing needs a service account to make API calls to GCP.
+1. OpenDataology Fairing needs a service account to make API calls to GCP.
 The
     recommended way to provide Fairing with access to this
     service account is to set the `GOOGLE_APPLICATION_CREDENTIALS` environment
     variable.
 To check for the `GOOGLE_APPLICATION_CREDENTIALS` environment